2017 Saving Endangered Species Youth Art Contest

 - Media: We can accept artwork done in crayon, ink, acrylics, oil paint, pastels, water color, colored pencils, scratchboard, color marker, chalk, pastels, charcoal, or paper collage.
 We cannot accept artwork done using plain black pencil or weak colored pencil.

 - No lettering, words, signatures or any other markings may appear on the front of the artwork.
 This includes labeling the depicted species, writing one’s name, or a signature.
 Lettering that is creatively incorporated into the art (such as a posted sign) is allowed.
+If you are submitting artwork with accepted writing, please check the appropriate box on the entry form.
 Submissions that include prohibited writing will not be judged.

 - Follow directions carefully and provide all information requested on the submission form.

 - You must submit your artwork by March 1, 2017.
 Late entries will not be judged.

 A prestigious panel of judges will select winners in four categories: Grades K-2, Grades 3-5, Grades 6-8, and Grades 9-12.
 The grand prize winner will be selected from the four grade-level winners.
 In choosing the grand prize winner, judges pay particular attention to the concept or story that the artwork tells.
 We encourage artists to pay attention to the theme, saving species.